MarjanHJ/RobustPeakFinder/README.md

 		default: 50

 ### Output:
-**peakListCheetah** is a numpy 2D-array in the style of Cheetah's output.
+The function's output is a numpy 2D-array in the style of Cheetah's output.
 Rows are for each peak and coloums are:

 | First Moment X | First Moment Y | Sum of all values | Number of pixels in a peak |